Online Biochemistry Course

 University Level Biochemistry Content

-The content of the course is equivalent to the University of Toronto courses BCH 210H (Biochemistry I) and BCH 311H (Biochemistry II).
-Although there are no prerequisites for this course, high school biology and first year level chemistry is recommended to assist your molecular understanding.
+The content of the course is equivalent to the University of Toronto courses, BCH 210H (Biochemistry I) and BCH 311H (Biochemistry II).
+Although there are no formal prerequisites for this challenging course, high school biology and first year level chemistry are recommended to assist in your molecular understanding.

-Read the lecture topics breakdown on the Course Content page.
+Read the lecture topics breakdown on the Course Content page for more details.

 Read more about the instructors on the Instructors page.